A nonprofit project in the heart of Boulder, Colorado

 What We Offer

 We grow many different kinds of fresh vegetables, herbs, and flowers — and duck eggs, too!
-We sell directly from the garden at our weekly seasonal market, in addition to our innovative CSA program.
+We share with the surrounding community through our members-only weekly market, on Saturdays from June to October.
+We occasionally have additional produce available at our self-serve Little Garden Stand.

-We offer seeds and live plant starts in the spring, and various other products throughout the year including herbal products (salves, bath salts, etc), and a limited selection of canned or prepared foods (as allowed by Colorado's Cottage Foods law)
+We sometimes offer seeds and live plant starts in the spring, and various other products throughout the year including herbal products (salves, bath salts, etc), and a limited selection of canned or prepared foods (as allowed by Colorado's Cottage Foods law)

 We are a non-profit project supported by donations from our members.
 Most of our products and services are offered directly on-site and available only to members — though anyone can become a member!

-Members have access to our weekly market during the summer, discounted classes and workshops, and opportunities to participate in fun events and garden activities throughout the year.
+Members get access to our weekly market during the summer, discounts on classes and workshops, and opportunities to participate in fun events and garden activities throughout the year.

 Ready to Join?